Cancel anytime

 Ideal Investor Profile

-AADR is suitable for investors seeking international equity exposure with the potential for outperformance through active management and relative strength strategies.
+AADR is suitable for investors seeking exposure to international equities through ADRs and who believe in the potential of active management and relative strength strategies to generate alpha.

 Market Risk

-AADR is best suited for investors with a moderate to high risk tolerance and a longer-term investment horizon who are comfortable with the higher fees associated with actively managed ETFs.
+AADR is best for investors with a moderate to high risk tolerance and a longer-term investment horizon who are comfortable with active management and potential tracking error.

 Summary